-Phenotype MicroArrays for Microbial Cells
+Phenotype Microarrays for Microbial Cells

 A BREAKTHROUGH TECHNOLOGY

 Phenotype MicroArrays (PMs) represent the third major technology, alongside DNA Microarrays and Proteomic Technologies, that is needed in the genomic era of research and drug development.
-Just as DNA Microarrays and Proteomic Technologies have made it possible to assay the level of thousands of genes or proteins all at once, Phenotype MicroArrays make it possible to quantitatively measure thousands of cellular phenotypes all at once.
+Just as DNA Microarrays and Proteomic Technologies have made it possible to assay the level of thousands of genes or proteins all a once, Phenotype MicroArrays make it possible to quantitatively measure thousands of cellular phenotypes all at once.

 Phenotype MicroArray technology enables researchers to evaluate nearly 2000 phenotypes of a microbial cell in a single experiment.
 Through comprehensive and precise quantitation of phenotypes, researchers are able to obtain an unbiased perspective of the effect on cells of genetic differences, environmental change, and exposure to drugs and chemicals.
 You can: